hitesh97/Admin-CMS-Portal/README.md

 Motivation
 ---
 JWT-based authentication and authorization on the client is not restricted by domain and is not dependent on a centralized authentication/authorization server once a token has been issued.
 And using middlewares to protect server-side routes keeps the server from being dependent on any client-side applications to authenticate and authorize access to its resources.
 Thus, by adding a measure of independence between clients and servers for handling authentication and authorization, we can reliably build scaleable applications with distributed microservice architectures without sacrificing security.
-Authkeeper should serve as a good starting point for creating such applications using the latest front-end and back-end javascript technologies.
+It should serve as a good starting point for creating such applications using the latest front-end and back-end javascript technologies.

 Installation And Setup
 ---
-**server installation:**  from /authkeeper/server run `npm install`
+**server installation:**  from /server run `npm install`

-**client installation:**  from /authkeeper/client run `npm install`
+**client installation:**  from /client run `npm install`

 **database setup:**  setup a mongodb database and connect to it with `mongoose.connect()` in the server's index.js file